 Evaluation is the most comprehensive.
 It may include screening testing and assessment as well as clinical interviews of you, your child, service providers and other adults in your child’s life.
 Evaluations often include gathering your child’s history and background and to know all the things that contribute to your child’s mental health issues.
 Often, a team of mental health professionals including psychiatrists, psychologists, social workers and other educational and mental health professionals will conduct evaluations.
 Results of an evaluation may be used by court systems, schools, state agencies and treatment providers to help find out the best services for your child.
 Family members should be an active part of an evaluation.

-Parents and caregivers often are very concerned when they first learn that their child might be prescribed medication.
-It can be a scary idea.
-But in most cases, parents find that medication can be a helpful tool in relieving their child’s symptoms.
-Questions about your child’s medication should be directed to your pediatrician or the prescribing physician.
+Parents and caregivers are often worried when they first learn that their child might be prescribed medication.
+But in most cases, parents find that medication is a helpful tool in relieving their child’s symptoms.
+Parents should closely monitor their child when taking medications and report any concerns about side effects, changes in mood or personality to the prescribing physician.

 Side effects differ with each medication.
 Common side effects include symptoms such as drowsiness and changes in appetite.
 Many side effects are mild and temporary, and will subside as your child’s body adjusts to the medication.
 It is best to ask your doctor and/or the pharmacist about the possible side effects for any medications your child is taking and to let them know about all other supplements or medications your child is taking to avoid drug interactions.

-For those with private health insurance, it is best to ask your private insurance carrier about your estimated costs.
+For those with private health insurance, it is best to ask your insurance company about your estimated costs.
 You, your doctor or pharmacist may be able to appeal an insurance company’s denial of coverage for certain medications.
 They may also be able to recommend generic or more affordable alternatives.
 For name-brand medications that do not have generic versions, you can also try visiting the drug manufacturer’s website for the medication to see if discount coupons are available.

 It depends on your child’s diagnosis and symptoms.
 Some conditions will require only a temporary course of medication, while others may benefit from long-term medication (if tolerated well).
 The prescribing clinician should assess your child on an ongoing basis to see if medications are still needed and assess the current dosage.
 If your child is taking a combination of psychiatric medications, it is especially important that your doctor assess the child on a regular basis.